 03 of 04

-This is a classic Turkish dessert that's high in protein that actually contains finely shredded white meat chicken.
+This classic Turkish chicken breast dessert Tavuk Göğüsü is high in protein and actually contains finely shredded white meat chicken.
 It may seem strange at first, but once you taste this classic Turkish dessert, you'll get hooked.

 'Chicken breast' is loved by adults and kids alike.
 It's a great way to get more protein into your kids' diets.